-How to take payments online
+How to take payment online

-In this article, we’ll explain how to:
+Below, we’ll explain how to:

 Starting an online shop?
 Or, maybe you’ve set up a charity, and would love to gather donations digitally…

 Whatever the purpose, when it comes to taking payments online, there are plenty of options available to you.